 - Scholarships cannot be deferred and are not renewable.

-- Priority will be given to candidates who have not previously studied in Canada under a Government of Canada scholarship.
+- Priority will be given to candidates who have not previously received a Government of Canada scholarship.

 - The duration of the scholarship does not include travel days.